EqualExperts/you-build-it-you-run-it-playbook/what-is-you-build-it-you-run-it/learning-culture.md

 ## Learning culture costs in You Build It You Run It

-Culture costs for You Build It You Run It are below.

 |Cost Type|Frequency|Description|Impact|TCO %|
 |---|---|---|---|---|
 |Setup cost|One-off|Launch costs incurred in<ul><li>Product team time for incident analysis training</li><li>Product team time for incident review training</li><li>Product team time to setup cross-team playbacks, walkthroughs, knowledge sharing</li></ul>|Capex cost|High|